Adrian-PL/Project/README.md

 - Mobile ( Android, iOS optional ) / Mobile and PC ( Mobile as priority, PC optional )
 - Roguelike/Roguelite set in Fallout universe OR set in self-made historically alternative post-nuclear universe
-- Freeware (possibly open-source in the future) OR commercial closed-source (possibly freeware with ads on Mobile), optional Freeware
+- Freeware (possibly open-source in the future) OR commercial closed-source (possibly freeware with ads on Mobile)
 - Coded in Kotlin

 Basics: